-A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a particular number of points for you for a certain period of time while your application is processed.
-This means your interest rate won't get higher during the application process.
+A rate "lock" or "commitment" is a lender's promise to freeze a particular interest rate and a specific number of points for you for a specified period of time while your application is processed.
+This prevents you from going through your whole application process and learning at the end that the interest rate has risen higher.

-There are other ways to get a better rate, besides agreeing to a shorter rate lock period.
-A larger down payment will get you a better interest rate, since you will be starting out with a good deal of equity.
-You can pay points to lower your interest rate over the loan term, meaning you pay more initially.
-One strategy that is a good option for many people is to pay points to reduce the interest rate over the term of the loan.
-You pay more up front, but you'll save money in the end.
+There are more ways to get a low rate, besides opting for a shorter rate lock period.
+A larger down payment will get you a better interest rate, since you'll have a good amount of equity from the beginning.
+You could opt to pay points to bring down your interest rate for the loan term, meaning you pay more initially.
+To many people, this makes sense and is a good deal..

 Do you have a question regarding a mortgage program?